-Exclusive: Airbus CEO Enders to take control of plane sales in new shake-up
+Airbus CEO Enders to take control of plane sales in new shake-up

 But any instability among top management would come at a sensitive time for Airbus as the company wrestles with supplier delays, growing concerns over A350 quality problems and an aggressive new marketing stance at rival Boeing.

-A senior company source said the shake-up was driven by "heavy operational challenges" and would "better balance the internal burden sharing" as Airbus becomes a normal company after an overhaul of complex corporate governance in 2013.
+A senior company source said the shake-up was driven by "heavy operational challenges" and would "better balance the internal burden sharing" as Airbus becomes a normal company after ridding itself of complex internal structures this year.

 (Editing by Catherine Evans)